erikbejstam/haiku/diary.md

 I should be able to spin up a postgres db in the container.
 I just want to configure the environment so that I can develop on any machine, preferably.

+Ok, it doesn't seem that messy to set this up.
+You basically don't have to chang anything in the Spring config, like the application.properties or anything.
+Since in your docker-compose you map the container running the db to 5432, it will work not changing anything basically.
+You just have to shut down the "normal" postgres DB running at that address.
+So just
+1) make sure you have an env file (preferably when you start the db, so it auto-sets up your db).
+In the env file you have db name, user, pw.
+2) Then make sure you have exported a system env variable for the password that application.properties can use.
+3) Start the container with `docker-compose up -d` (detached).

+... and the container should be up and running and you should be able to conenct to it i think?
+Try at home.
+Windows is super bad and i didn't have the patience to fix everything right now at work.